Imperial Bedroom

-Imperial Bedroom is the seventh studio album by English singer-songwriter Elvis Costello, and his sixth with the Attractions—keyboardist Steve Nieve, bassist Bruce Thomas and drummer Pete Thomas (no relation).
+Imperial Bedroom is the seventh studio album by the English singer-songwriter Elvis Costello, and his sixth with the Attractions—keyboardist Steve Nieve, bassist Bruce Thomas and drummer Pete Thomas (no relation).
 It was released on 2 July 1982 through F-Beat Records in the United Kingdom and Columbia Records in the United States.
 Recording took place at AIR Studios in London from late 1981 to early 1982 with production handled by Geoff Emerick.
 Placing an emphasis on studio experimentation, the album saw the group use unusual instruments, including harpsichord, accordion and strings arranged by Nieve.
 Songs were rewritten constantly while Costello tinkered with the recordings, adding numerous overdubs.

 Employing a variety of pop styles that embody new wave, baroque pop and art rock, Imperial Bedroom contains an ornately lush production that several commentators compared to the Beatles and Phil Spector's wall of sound.
 The lyrics primarily concern love and relationships, with insight into the emotional problems of individuals.
 Squeeze's Chris Difford co-wrote the lyrics for "Boy With a Problem".
 The cover artwork, a painting by Barney Bubbles, is a pastiche of Pablo Picasso's Three Musicians.

 Promoted under the tagline "Masterpiece?", Imperial Bedroom reached number 6 in the UK and number 30 in the US.
 Its singles, "You Little Fool" and "Man Out of Time", failed to break the top 50 in the UK.
 Its commercial performance led Costello to take a new direction with 1983's Punch the Clock.
 It was greeted with massive acclaim from music critics and continues to be regarded as one of Costello's best works.
 Reviewers praised the songwriting, production, instrumentation and performances, although its complexity was divisive.
-Appearing on several best-of lists, Imperial Bedroom has been reissued multiple times with bonus tracks.
+Imperial Bedroom has appeared on several best-of lists and has been reissued multiple times with bonus tracks.

 Background

 By 1981, Elvis Costello had released six studio albums in four years.
 Following the release of his country covers album Almost Blue (1981), the artist was facing diminishing popularity, particularly in America, where Trust (1981) and the Taking Liberties (1980) collection of outtakes had only reached the top 30; Armed Forces (1979) and Get Happy!!
-(1980) both reached number two.
-He had experimented musically with Get Happy!!, Trust and Almost Blue, and began to write more introspective lyrics compared to the angry material of his first three albums.
+(1980) both reached number the top 15.
+He had experimented musically with Get Happy!!, Trust and Almost Blue, and began to write more introspective lyrics than the angry material of his first three albums.
 However, the weaker commercial performances of these projects caused him to re-evaluate himself as an artist, leading him to take a new direction for his next album.

 Costello's initial vision for his seventh studio project was to record most of it live with minimal overdubs.
 He and his backing band the Attractions—keyboardist Steve Nieve, bassist Bruce Thomas and drummer Pete Thomas (no relation)—spent two weeks rehearsing the material at a remote college in Devon using this method, yielding an eight-track album.
 Costello eventually settled on using heavy studio experimentation when he found the material sounded too similar to Trust.